thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 #### Changing the flags

 One of the most exciting aspects of Metasploitable3 are the flags.
 Nested in the capture the flag tournaments, flags offer the chance to find and extract information.
 They add something fun into the mix.
 In an assessment, the flags are thoroughly enjoyed by students.
 Instead of writing a Chef _recipe_ to build custom flags, I simply disable the _recipe_ and manually add them.
-In my assessment the flags are much easer.
+In my assessment, the flags are much easier.
 For example, in the home directory of `boba_fett` I added a text file to help students find a user account with `sudo` access, and provide them a password at the same time.

 ```
 Darth Vader always forgets his password, so I was told to keep a backup.